French and Francophone Studies

 The major in French and Francophone studies provides an interdisciplinary framework for the study of the history, literature, and culture of France and parts of the world in which French is an important medium of culture.
 Students explore the history and contemporary applications of concepts such as citizenship, national unity, secularism, and human rights, and explore central issues including universalism/relativism, tradition/modernity, and religion/state as they have developed in France and its colonies/former colonies since the 18th century.

-Students take a series of required courses that includes Introduction to French and Francophone Studies I and II, French grammar and composition/stylistics, essential to achieving proficiency in French language, and France Past and Present.
+Students take a series of required courses that includes French grammar and composition/stylistics, essential to achieving proficiency in French language, Introduction to French and Francophone Studies I and II, and the Senior Seminar.
 Having completed these courses, they take courses in related departments/programs, e.g. history, anthropology, political science, women's studies, human rights, art history, to fulfill the interdisciplinary portion of the major.
 To ensure methodological focus, three of these courses should be taken within a single field (e.g. history, music, anthropology, or political science), or in relation to a single issue or world region, e.g. West Africa.

 Students who are interested in a more traditional French literature/language program should consider the major in French, in the French and Romance Philology section of this bulletin.